WinnieYuDev/tic-tac-toe-castlevania/README.md

 # Lessons Learned

-- Using classes and objects in JavaScript to manage avatars and game state
+- Using objects in JavaScript to manage avatars and game state
 - Creating and updating DOM elements dynamically
 - Handling user input through click events
 - Using conditional statements to check game-winning